eslindsey/everyplate/spices.md

-# Spice Blends
+layout: page
+title: "Spice Blends"
+permalink: /spice-blends

-A list of the contents of the spice blends provided by EveryPlate and HelloFresh, in case you want to DIY.
+This is a list of the contents of the spice blends provided by EveryPlate and HelloFresh, in case you'd like to make them yourself.

 ## Help Out